 Stick to a schedule.
 Try the following:

-Don’t skip doses or stop taking your medication.
+Don’t skip doses or stop taking your medicine.
 This is important even if you feel better or if your cholesterol numbers improve.

-Prevent drug interactions.
-Some medications and supplements can interact with one another (affect how other drugs work when taken together).
-Be sure to tell your health care provider about all other medications you take.
-This includes vitamins, herbs, and over-the-counter medications.
+Prevent medicine interactions.
+Some medicines and supplements can interact with one another.
+This means they affect how other medicines work when taken together.
+Be sure to tell your healthcare provider about all other medicines you take.
+This includes vitamins, herbs, and over-the-counter medicines.

 Know how to deal with side effects.
-Many people have side effects when they first start taking a medication.
+Many people have side effects when they first start taking a medicine.
 These are things like headache and stomach upset.
 Side effects should go away in a few weeks.
-Tell your health care provider about any side effects you have.
-Certain side effects should be reported to your health care provider right away.
+Tell your healthcare provider about any side effects you have.
+Certain side effects should be reported to your healthcare provider right away.
 These include yellowing of the eyes and blurred vision.
 Also report muscle aches and breathing problems.

-Note: If you are pregnant or breastfeeding, tell your health care provider before taking any cholesterol medications.
+If you are pregnant or breastfeeding, tell your health care provider before taking any cholesterol medicines.

 Eat less meat containing saturated fat and high levels of cholesterol